SolDevelo/charts/bitnami/metrics-server/README.md

 ### FIPS parameters

-The FIPS parameters only have effect if the `fips` annotation is set and you are using images from the [Bitnami Secure Images catalog](https://www.arrow.com/globalecs/uk/products/bitnami-secure-images/).
+The FIPS parameters only have effect if you are using images from the [Bitnami Secure Images catalog](https://www.arrow.com/globalecs/uk/products/bitnami-secure-images/).

 ### Backup and restore